GSA/fpki-guides/pages/fpki_piv-i_faq.md

 FASC-N VALUE | DETERMINATION | ISSUE/IMPACT
 ---|---|---
 Valid Agency/Code<br /> System Code<br /> Credential Number (CRED#) | *  Federal Issuer<br /> *  FASC-N in all required spaces<br /> *  GUID may be zeros or populated |  No impact to Federal PIV cardholders and Federal PACS that key off of FASC-N<br /><br />PACS that only key off of GUID may not receive a GUID from the card - won't interoperate
-9999 9999 999999 | *  NFI<br /> *  GUID contains a UUID<br /> *  UUID is mandatory in all required spaces<br /> *  FASC-N not present outside of CHUID | PACS that only key off of FASC-N cannot be used - need to upgrade
+9999 9999 999999 | *  PIV-Interoperable<br /> *  GUID contains a UUID<br /> *  UUID is mandatory in all required spaces<br /> *  FASC-N not present outside of CHUID | PACS that only key off of FASC-N cannot be used - need to upgrade

 [[Return to Table of Contents]](#table-of-contents)

 ### As A Relying Party, When Do I Use The FASC-N Versus GUID?

-**NOTE:**  The unique identifier is different for Federal and Non-Federal Issuer (NFI) Cards.
+The unique identifier is different for PIV and PIV-Interoperable credentials.

-**Federal cards use the Federal Agency Smart Credential Number (FASC-N) as the unique identifier**.
-It is found in the `subjectAltName` extension of the authentication certificates, and in the Global Unique Identifier (GUID) within the CardHolder Unique Identifier (CHUID).  **Non Federal Issuer (NFI) cards use the Universally Unique Identifier (UUID) as the unique identifier.**  The FASC-N for NFI cards will contains 14 nines (9).
+**Federal PIV credentials use the Federal Agency Smart Credential Number (FASC-N) as the unique identifier**.
+It is found in the `subjectAltName` extension of the authentication certificates, and in the Global Unique Identifier (GUID) within the CardHolder Unique Identifier (CHUID).  **PIV-Interoperable credentials use the Universally Unique Identifier (UUID) as the unique identifier.**  The FASC-N for PIV-Interoperable credential will contains 14 nines (9).

 * **For CHUID-based authentication**